 5. Run Your Experiment

 Once you’ve built your variations, set up goals for them, and maybe included some custom targeting, you can let the experiment run.
-From this point on there is very little for you to do aside from waiting for the test duration to end, so that you can start analysing the results.
-The testing tool you have chosen will ensure that visitors to your site are randomly shown either the control or the variation, and that their interactions are measured for analysis.
+From this point on there is very little for you to do aside from waiting for the test duration to end so that you can start analyzing the results.
+The testing tool you have chosen will ensure that visitors to your site are randomly shown either the control or the variation and that their interactions are measured for analysis.

-Once you have ended a test (see the next section for deciding “How Long to Run Tests”), you need to analyse the results, and decide whether the control or the variation performed better, and that the results support your hypothesis.
+Once you have ended a test (see the next section for deciding “How Long to Run Tests”), you need to analyze the results and decide whether the control or the variation performed better and that the results support your hypothesis.